 The Globe - This globe sits to next to Drake, with possible hints being made to a previous voyage...
-What could be the message of including it?
+What's the message?

 The Jewel - The 'Drake Jewel' was presented to Drake by Elizabeth...
-What could be the message of including it?
+What's the message?

-Overall what message do you think this portrait was trying to give about Francis Drake?
-What links can you see to the Circumnavigation and it's significance?
+Overall, what message do you think this portrait was trying to give about Francis Drake?
+What links can you see to the Circumnavigation what does it suggest about its significance?

-Sir Francis Drake (©National Maritime Museum, Greenwich, London, Caird Collection Object ID: BHC2662) Creator: Gheeraerts, Marcus Date made: 1591
+Sir Francis Drake (@National Maritime Museum, Greenwich, London, Caird Collection Object ID: BHC2662)

+Creator: Gheeraerts, Marcus

+Date made: 1591